chubbymaggie/restructure/README.md

 [![GoDoc](https://godoc.org/decomp.org/x/cmd/restructure?status.svg)](https://godoc.org/decomp.org/x/cmd/restructure)

 `restructure` is a tool which recovers high-level control flow primitives from control flow graphs (e.g. *.dot -> *.json).
-It takes an unstructured CFG (in Graphviz DOT file format) as input and produces a structured CFG (in JSON), describes how the high-level control flow primitives relate to the nodes of the CFG.
+It takes an unstructured CFG (in Graphviz DOT file format) as input and produces a structured CFG (in JSON), which describes how the high-level control flow primitives relate to the nodes of the CFG.

 ## Installation